bchavez/Dwolla/README.markdown

 Implementers usually chose a single method to initiate payments depending on your development scenario.

-Both methods provide options to provide a *Callback URL*.
-The *Callback URL* is a location on your server where Dwolla will post a JSON object that describes the success or failure of a transaction payment after the user has completed the checkout process.
+Both methods provide options to provide a **Callback URL**.
+The **Callback URL** is a location on your server where Dwolla will post a JSON object that describes the success or failure of a transaction payment after the user has completed the checkout process.

 ----
-#### Initiate by HTML Form Post ####
+#### Initiate Payments by HTML Form Post ####
 When using the HTML Form method, use the `DwollaSignatureUtil.GenerateSignature()` to generate a signature for your form submission.
 This is how Dwolla verifies the authenticity of the values in the form post.

 ```html